FolkerKinzel/RecentFiles.WPF/README.md

             private set
             {
                 _currentFile = value;
+                OnPropertyChanged();

                 if (value != null)
                 {
                     // Adds the current file to the RecentFilesMenu.
                     // If the RecentFilesMenu already contains the file,
-                    // it's moved now to position 1.
+                    // it's moved now to the first position.
                     _tasks.Add(_recentFilesMenu.AddRecentFileAsync(value));
                 }
             }